uber/go.uber.org/CONTRIBUTING.md

   no backwards-incompatible changes).

 * Maintained.
-The project should at all times have well-defined owners who are comitteted to addressing issues on the project.
+The project should at all times have well-defined owners who are committed to addressing issues on the project.

 Projects already listed on `go.uber.org` but not meeting these criteria may be removed.